 I know, i turn the channel when the starving babies come on TV....it's not out of disrespect, it just seems easier if i don't look at it.

+I NEED you to look at this.
 Did you know?
 Pediatric Cancer kills more of our babies annually than anything else?

 ANYTHING ELSE!

-Please take a second, and look at king juju's video...take a moment in your busy lives this week, and remember his family in prayer...and take more than a moment to love your children...or as juju's mom mimi says..
+Please take a second, and look at king juju's video...take a moment in your busy lives this week, and remember his family in prayer...and take more than a moment to love your children...or as juju's mom mimi says.. "go dance with your child" she's such a wonderful woman.
+Throughout all of this she has remained stedfast...reminding us that on those days that you can't take ONE MORE SECOND of the noise and mess that our children can generate..

 she'd give anything for just that one more second.